I Analyzed Every Gong Hit on TBPN and Here is What I Found

 The Origin.

-TBPN is a fast-growing daily live-streamed tech talk show, hosted by former founders John Coogan and Jordi Hays, that's quickly become a staple for those following tech and business news.
-Broadcasting five days a week, the show blends unscripted, sports talk show energy with insightful discussions, interviewing prominent founders, investors, and tech leaders about the latest industry news.
+TBPN is a fast-growing, daily live-streamed tech talk show, hosted by John Coogan and Jordi Hays, which has quickly become a staple for those following tech and business news.
+Broadcasting five days a week, the show combines unscripted sports talk show energy with insightful discussions, featuring interviews with prominent founders, investors, and tech leaders on the latest industry news.
 Like many fans of the show, TBPN has been my oasis from the traditional news I consume during my day job in equity research.
 I've been watching TBPN for quite some time now, and the running gag that always stuck with me was the “size gong.”
-Whenever a founder announces a new funding round or another major milestone, they hit a “size gong,” which has become a recurring in-joke about startup success.
+Whenever a founder announces a new funding round or another major milestone, they “use” the gong as shown below.

 Jordi doing what he does best.

 I had a hunch: the bigger the fundraising round, the harder they hit the gong.
-What started as an opportunity to learn new skills with Python quickly spiraled into a multi-month side project teaching myself TensorFlow, ultimately building an automated gong detection pipelineto detect, label, and track every gong hit from over 200 hours of TBPN content, and all the while questioning the underlying philosophical question as to what loud truly means.
-If you want the TLDR, just scroll down to the charts for the results.
+What started as an opportunity to learn new skills with Python quickly evolved into a multi-month side project, where I taught myself TensorFlow and ultimately built an automated gong detection pipeline to detect, label, and track every gong hit from over 200 hours of TBPN content.
+All the while pondering the underlying philosophical question as to what loud truly means.
+If you want the TLDR, scroll down to the charts for the results.

 The Process.

-For readers interested in all code, charts, and implementation details, my GitHub has extensive documentation.
+For readers interested in all code, charts, and implementation details, my GitHub has you covered.

-Initial planning: I took this opportunity to expand my Python skills, and terrifying thought of manually skimming through hours of videos for gong hits lead to one option, using machine learning, something I have never done before nor know where to start.
+Initial Planning: I took this opportunity to expand my Python skills.
+The terrifying thought of manually skimming through hours of videos for gong hits left me with one option: using machine learning, an area in which I had no prior experience and no clear starting point.

-Discovery: Given I wanted to work with Python, TensorFlow was the logical choice.
-This led me to learning about YAMNet, an open-source audio classification model, which luckily already had a gong sound classifier.
+Discovery: Since I wanted to work with Python, TensorFlow was the logical choice.
+This led me to learn about YAMNet, an open-source audio classification model, which luckily already had a gong sound classifier.

-First test run: Tested TBPN audio and it detected ~35% of the gong hits in my test batch.
-YAMNet expected a slow, traditional gong, John and Jordi do not hit it that way, in fact you would not be reading this post right now if that wasn't the case.
+First Test Run: On my first test run, the TBPN audio analysis system detected roughly 35% of the gong hits in my initial batch, which was not a surprise, as the gong classifier is very poorly rated.
+For example, YAMNet expected a smooth, traditional hum of a gong (sample from YAMNet library), whereas John and Jordi hit the gong as if it owed them money.
+In fact, you would not be reading this post right now if that weren't the case.

 Training: At that stage, “verification” meant dragging through 3-hour YouTube videos looking for sudden camera cuts or timestamps when a guest announced funding.
-Collected ~300 manually labeled samples and trained a classifier on top of the model.
-It worked very well with ~95% accuracy in testing, and caught every gong hit during testing (along with the occasional false positive from Jordi spamming the boat horn on the soundboard).
+I collected ~300 manually labeled samples and trained a classifier on top of the model.
+It worked very well with ~95% accuracy in testing, and caught every gong hit during testing (along with the occasional false positive from Jordi playing the boat horn sound effect).

-Final pass: Built to export all results for every detection across all episodes since the new studio, added manual data, and built the dataset that powers the analysis below.
-Between labeling, testing, and refining, I estimate I listened to 1,000+ gong hits.
+Final Dataset: The final dataset was built to export all results for every detection across all episodes since the new studio.
+I added manual data and built the comprehensive dataset that powers the analysis below.
+Between labeling, testing, and refining, I listened to a bare minimum of 1,163 gong hits during the development process.
+However, the actual number is likely at least double, as I was usually listening to 2-3 hits per page visit.
+On August 30th alone, I heard 556 gong hits.

 The Results.

-There is a measurable relationship between the funding amount and gong loudness, with the analysis producing an R² of about 0.19.
+There is a measurable relationship between the funding amount and the loudness of the gong, with the analysis producing an R² of approximately 0.19.
 Interesting results... at least according to behavioral science standards.
-Click on a point to view the gong hit.
+Click on a point to view the gong hit on any chart with scatter points (desktop only).

-A few factors explain why I think there was some correlation.
+A few factors explain why I believe there was some correlation.
 Same data, John vs. Jordi.
 Jordi hits the gong consistently louder than John...

 And for significantly more money.
-Which could partially explain the correlation.
+This could partially explain the correlation.

-Cool but John hitting more early stage rounds than Jordi doesn't explain why he is more quiet than Jordi.
-Why I think John is quieter isn't because he lacks power because he hits bangers too, its because he does sitting gong hits.
-In fact John hits the gong sitting 37% of the time overall, with more sitting Series A hits than Jordi, who never sits.
+Cool, but John hitting more early-stage rounds than Jordi doesn't explain why he is quieter than Jordi.
+Why I think John is quieter isn't because he lacks power, because he hits bangers too; it's because he does sitting gong hits.
+In fact, John hits the gong sitting 37% of the time overall, with more sitting Series A hits than Jordi, who never sits.

-Not only that, John stands for dollars, regardless of funding stage.
+Not only that, John stands for dollars, regardless of the funding stage.

 John is significantly less loud when sitting versus standing for gong hits.